-Through December 31, 2001, for acquisitions completed prior to July 1, 2001, the excess of cost over the fair value of net assets acquired (goodwill) was being amortized on the straight-line basis over a period of 40 years.
-Accumulated amortization was \$148,779 at December 31, 2001.
-Effective July 1, 2001, the Company adopted the provisions of Financial Accounting Standards ("FAS") No. 141, "Business Combinations" and No. 142, "Goodwill and Other Intangible Assets," applicable to business combinations completed after June 30, 2001.
-In accordance with these standards, goodwill resulting from acquisitions after June 30, 2001 is not amortized and beginning January 1, 2002, goodwill for acquisitions completed prior to July 1, 2001 is not amortized.
-The Company adopted the additional provisions of FAS No. 142 effective January 1, 2002, which include requirements for annual evaluations for impairment of goodwill.
-The Company performs its annual evaluation for the impairment of goodwill for the Company's reporting units, in accordance with FAS No. 142, as of June 30.
+The Company performs its annual evaluation for the impairment of goodwill for the Company's reporting units, in accordance with Financial Accounting Standards Board Statement No. 142 ("FAS 142"), as of each June 30.
 The Company has defined its reporting units as the operating segments within its two reportable business segments "Interconnect Products and Assemblies" and "Cable Products", as the components of these operating segments have similar economic characteristics.
 Goodwill impairment for each reporting unit is evaluated using a two-step approach requiring the Company to determine the fair value of the reporting unit and compare that to the carrying value including goodwill.
 If the carrying value exceeded the fair value, the goodwill of the reporting unit would be potentially impaired and a second step of additional testing would be performed to measure the impairment loss.
-As of June 30, 2003, the fair market value of the Company's reporting units exceeded the carrying value and therefore no impairment was recognized.
-In 2002, goodwill increased by \$26,399 primarily as a result of five relatively minor acquisitions with a total acquisition price of \$26,970, less the fair value of new assets acquired of \$4,951 and the acquisition of additional minority interests in two subsidiaries with a purchase price of \$6,826 for such interests, less the proportional fair value of net assets acquired of \$2,446.
-The increase in goodwill by segment was \$21,322 and \$5,077 for interconnect products and assemblies and cable products, respectively.
-In 2003, goodwill increased by \$29,494 primarily as a result of four relatively minor acquisitions with a total acquisition price of \$42,957, less the fair value of net assets acquired of \$23,989, and the acquisition of additional minority interests and payment of contingent consideration relating to previously acquired subsidiaries of \$10,526.
-The increase in goodwill by segment was \$27,494 and \$2,000 for interconnect products and assemblies and cable products, respectively.
-Pro forma information for 2001 as if goodwill had not been amortized is as follows:
+As of June 30, 2004, and for each previous year in which the impairment test has been performed, the fair market value of the Company's reporting units exceeded the carrying value and therefore no impairment was recognized.
+In 2004, goodwill increased by \$29,076 primarily as a result of one relatively minor acquisition with a total acquisition price of \$33,586, less the fair value of net assets acquired of \$13,980, payment of contingent consideration relating to previously acquired subsidiaries of \$10,490 less other purchase price adjustments occurring during the year of \$1,020.
+The increase in goodwill was related to the interconnect products and assemblies segment.